wcDogg/dogg-biscuit/docs/environment/install-python.md

 ## Existing Python?

-There's a good chance you already have Python installed at the user level.
+There's a good chance you already have Python installed.
 Check:

 - Start > Settings > Apps > Apps & Features

+Python listed here is installed at the user level.
+It may have been installed via the Microsoft Store or Python.org.
+Note it does not display the Python 2 instance used by the Windows OS.

+Uninstall all Python listed here and restart your computer.
 In the next step we'll be using `pyenv-win` to install and manage multiple versions of Python.

-- You do not need to have Python already installed.
-- In fact, you should uninstall existing Python installed at the user level.
-- Note this means Python that appears in Apps & Features - it does not mean the Python 2 instance Windows OS uses, which is not listed here.

 ## Disable Python Launchers